busbud/super-error/README.md

 ```

 The cause is saved on the `cause` property of the SuperError instance,
 and the stack traces are concatenated.
+The original stack trace can be
+accessed through the `ownStack` property.

 ```
 MyParseError: failed to parse